 - Closed socks: Give you a more cozy feeling while you flow with the trend.

 - Colorful socks: Compression socks no longer come only in dull colors.
 You can pick out whichever color suits you best.

 - Various lengths of compression socks to choose from: Thigh-length, anklets, knee-high, full-length, calf-length compression socks and many more.

 Wearing them during the third-trimester can improve your leg health!

-Most women find pregnancy overwhelming alone on its own, having to deal with physical changes on the body and emotional fluctuation can make women tired not to talk of extra problems like achy, tired feet, heavy and swollen feet, and painful varicose vein.
-It is explainable that the body starts to prepare to accommodate your baby immediately after fertilization.
-Your body produces more blood, hormonal changes make the walls of your blood vessels too smooth to pump blood properly, this causes blood to pool in your legs which may clot.
-This comes with a heavy feeling on your lower regions and overall tiredness.
-In severe cases, the clot may cut loose and be transported to the lungs where it can cause a condition known as a pulmonary embolism.
-When you wear them, coupled with a few exercises, you will enjoy the following:
+Most women find pregnancy alone overwhelming.
+Having to deal with physical changes of the body and emotional fluctuation can leave women with problems like achy, tired, heavy and swollen feet and painful varicose veins.
+The body begins preparations to accommodate your baby immediately after fertilization.
+Your body produces more blood and hormonal changes make the walls of your blood vessels too smooth to pump blood properly.
+This, in turn, causes blood to pool in your legs with the possibility of clotting.
+This causes a heavy feeling on your lower regions and overall tiredness.
+In severe cases, the clot may break loose and be transported into the lungs where it can cause a condition known as a pulmonary embolism.
+When you wear compression socks and combine them with a few exercises, you will enjoy the following:

-- Prevent the development of DVT, varicose vein and swollen feet if worn early enough and to correct these conditions even after their symptoms.
+- Prevention of DVT, varicose veins and swollen feet if worn early enough and to correct these conditions even after their symptoms begin.

 - Lighter legs, so you can move around all you want, enjoy uninterrupted sleep and a normal daily routine without being restricted by heavy painful legs.